 Engines and other component parts make up about 40 percent of the global aircraft and parts market, according to Global Industry Analysts.
 Canada, France, Japan, the UK and the US are all major sources of aircraft parts.

-The US aircraft engine and parts manufacturing industry includes about 1,000 companies with combined annual revenue of about $65 billion and is expected to grow at a low rate in the next two years.
+The US aircraft engine and parts manufacturing industry includes about 1,000 companies with combined annual revenue of about $65 billion.
 Aircraft sales are a major growth driver.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options